yongseong2/Christmas-letter-template/README.md

 ## Browser Compatibility

-The template is compatible with modern mobile browsers.
+The template is compatible with mobile browsers.

 ## Files Included